How to wash cloth diapers

 Step 4.
 Get the diapers dry somehow.

-For a newborn baby's diapers, put the soiled diaper into a dry well-ventilated pail with a pail liner, or use the pail liner as a hanging pail liner to allow more air circulation.
+For a newborn baby's diapers, put the soiled diaper into a dry well-ventilated pail or basket or hanging wet bag.
+A pail liner is optional.
 A breastfed baby's soil is a bit like yogurt so you can decide if you want to dunk or spray off the diaper or not.
-If you spray or dunk off, you'll have less staining, but some staining is not big deal and you can decide if you want to do that or not.
-When it's time to wash, use the pail liner to transport the diapers to the machine, and use the pail liner like a glove as you turn it inside out putting the diapers into the machine.
-Throw the liner in the machine, also.
-This way you never touch a thing!
-No soaking is needed (but you can run a cool or warm soak cycle if you want to).
-Doing a prewash cycle first minimizes dunking and helps your main hot wash be in cleaner water.
-It really is easy!
+If you spray or dunk off, you will have less staining, but some staining is not big deal and you can decide if you want to do that or not.
+When it's time to wash, and you use a pail liner, use the pail liner to transport the diapers to the machine.
+Use the pail liner like a glove as you turn it inside out putting the diapers into the machine.
+Throw the liner in the machine for the wash but take it out before the final rinse.

 Small apartment with a washer?
 Try the No-Pail Method.
-Some people don't use a diaper pail at all, but instead simply put all diapers directly into the washer and now and then run short cycles so they have no odors, until the washer is full enough to run their regular diaper washing washes.
+Some people don't use a diaper pail at all, but instead simply put all diapers directly into the washer and now and then run short or rinse cycles occasionally so they have no odors, until the washer is full enough to run their regular diaper washing washes.
 This works well if you happen to have a changing area near the washing machine, and is truly odor free since the diapers get rinsed out frequently.
-This is great in small apartments or condos where there is a small washer nearby since it is so odor-free.
 Remember, if you have a small washer, don't buy as many diapers (2 dozen will be plenty, washing about 14 at a time and the rest for spares and use during wash time- but keep all of the diapers in the rotation for even wear and longevity).
-Just wash more frequently because you don't want to overload the washing machine.
+Just wash more frequently because you don't want to overload the small washing machine.
 There are so many ways to do this and set things up!
-I mention the no-pail method just to show you how many different ways there are to set things up and to get you thinking about your physical set up and what will work for you in your situation.
+I mention the no-pail method just to show you how many different ways there are to set things up and to get you thinking about your own physical set up and what will work for you in your situation.

 Shared laundry facility?
 Buy a diaper sprayer and use it.
 This way the diapers are starting fairly cleaned off, then wash as usual doing two wash cycles on hot with detergent .
 Rinse well.
 An extra rinse at the end is always recommended.
-Yes, it really is that easy.
-Mainstream detergents are recommended for shared laundry facilities.
+Mainstream fragrance-free detergents are recommended for shared laundry facilities because of what everyone else has used it the machines.

 How do you get the pee and poo off the diapers?
 Spray or dunk the soiled ones.
 The Potty Pail is wonderful for spraying off the diapers before they go into your diaper pail.
 Learn more: We don't sell the Potty Pail but offer a link to their website because it is our favorite sprayer.

 Enzymes are good and help clean.
 If you are not ok with mainstream products, then there are many natural detergents available on the market today.
-For example, Azure Clean Washing Day Powder, Country Save, Bum Genius, Bi-O-Kleen Premium Plus Laundry Powder, Ecos, Ecover, Green Shield and others get good reviews.
+For example, Azure Clean Washing Day Powder, Country Save, BioKleen Laundry Powder, Ecos, Ecover, Green Shield and others get good reviews.
 It's not always possible to avoid brighteners since so many products do contain optical brighteners.
 There are plenty of good choices readily available.

 How do you know if your diapers are clean?
 Put your nose right up to a clean diaper and breathe in.
 If it doesn't smell like nothing at all, or smell "clean", it isn't.
 Wash it again.
 Don't cover up uncleanness with scents.
-Choose unscented so you can figure out if it is clean or not.
+Choose fragrance-free so you can figure out if it is clean or not.
 Be sure diapers are thoroughly rinsed to prevent irritations.
 If baby gets redness on his bottom, it may be time to disinfect your diapers, or you might need to use more detergent.
 It does take using enough detergent to get things clean.
 Look in the washing machine for suds during the final rinse to make sure they are rinsed.
+Try a swish test.
+A swish test means putting a clean diaper in a bowl of warm water and swishing and squeezing it for a few minutes.
+If you see lots of detergent come out of the fabric, fix that problem.
+Some is ok but a lot is not.
+Clean the machine then rewash in just water only to get the leftover detergent out.
+Detergent stuck in the diapers is high pH and it can cause a caustic burn on baby's bottom which appears like a sunburn everywhere wetness touched skin.
+So-called wetness sensitivity may be a high pH detergent burn from too much detergent stuck in the fabric.
+Rinse completely.

-Vinegar can be added to the first rinse to help get the detergent rinse out easier.
+Vinegar can be added to the first or second rinse to help get the detergent rinse out easier.
 The vinegar is acidic and it breaks up the bubbles and the detergent rinses out easier.
-Then rinse out the vinegar.
 Vinegar can be helpful to bring the pH of the diapers down.
 Skin does prefer a lower pH environment to benefit the skin's natural protective bacteria.
 Many people do find less redness when using vinegar in the rinse.
 Try different ways to see what works for you and your water conditions.
-Vinegar is fine for regular diapers, but it is better not to use vinegar on the all-in-ones or the covers because it is an acid and will damage the waterproofing.
+Vinegar is fine for regular diapers, but it is better not to use vinegar on the all-in-ones or the covers because it is an acid and might eventually damage the waterproofing or elastics.

 Link to more of my (Karen's) laundry thoughts.

 Use enough detergent!
-Not using enough detergent is the most common mistake.
+Not using enough detergent is a most common mistake.
 The dirtier the load, the more detergent is needed so don't skimp on detergent.
 Rinse out any diaper soil that you can first, wash often, use enough detergent to get things clean, and rinse completely.
+Clean your washer often.
+A zillion bubbles without adding detergent?
+Clean the machine to get the stuck gunk out of the machine.
 You can do this.

 For longest life, wash warm.
 Hang to dry over a rack, not the hanging long way so you don't stretch out the elastics.
 Washing on hot may be ok.
 Follow tag instructions for the product.
 You can dry in the dryer but remove them when dry (after 15 minutes perhaps).
 Please do not use dryer balls if your laundry has snaps- dryer balls can damage snaps.
 Never pull or stretch a warm elastic.
 Allow them to cool first.
 Line drying in the sun is not good for covers but an occasional short time layed flat in the sun for a quick freshening can be ok, but don't overdo it.

 Polyester diapers and microfiber inserts are hard to wash.
-We don't sell those for that reason.
 Choose cotton for hassle-free washing and fewer rashes.
 When the diapers wash easily, they are cleaner and that means fewer rashes and less stink.
 Cotton diapers really are the best reusable diapering choice.
 Want stay-dry?
 You can add a stay-dry liner or doubler if you find that stay-dry is important to you.
 Usually it is not important to baby.
-Just change the diaper often, as you should anyhow, and stay-dry is usually not needed but it is still an option when choosing cotton diapers.
+Just change the diaper often, as you should anyhow.
+Stay-dry is usually not needed but it is still an option when choosing cotton diapers.
 Already have microfiber?
-For easiest washing, we recommend replacing microfiber inserts with cotton inserts or doubler or prefolds as inserts or flat birdseye diapers folded into rectangles.
-The microfiber is pretty good for dusting.
-Eliminating synthetic inserts from your diaper laundry makes sense and it really is true that synthetics are difficult to wash.
-No special detergents are needed for cotton diapers.
+Repurpose them as dust rags.
+For easiest washing, we recommend replacing microfiber inserts with cotton inserts or doubler or prefolds as inserts or flat birdseye diapers folded into rectangle..
+Eliminating synthetic inserts including bamboo charcoal (which is microfiber renamed) from your diaper laundry makes sense.
+It really is true that synthetics are difficult to wash.

 Wool does not need to be washed often, because the lanolin is naturally antibacterial, so they don't get smelly, and air out to be fresh again.
 Wash wool in a product made specially for washing wool, such as Eucalan or olive oil soap.
 Washing by hand is best.
 Use room temperature water, not icy cold water; don't shock the wool.
 BE CAREFUL NOT TO SHRINK YOUR WOOL COVERS by agitating too harshly.
 Knit wools must always be hand washed, but the felted wool covers can be machine washed if you have a very gentle wool cycle if you choose, but we recommend handwashing.
 If you decide to machine wash, you can, but expect some shrinkage.
 Let them dry out of direct sunlight in a dry place.
 Never use a dryer.
 Don't put a fan directly on them either.
 A dryer will shrink your wool covers and ruin them.